malcolmlett/malcolmlett.github.io/A-Theory-of-Consciousness-v2.md

 tbd. diagram

-## Split between Working Model and State Model
+## Split between Working Model, State Model, and Actions
 The observed distinction can be summarised as:
 * state model - appears as a single continuous stream that is smoothly updated from cycle to cycle
 * working memory - appears as a data store with multiple entries, only one of which can be accessed at a time.